darahsten/unittest_viewflow/README.md

 Tests viewflow views in isolation using factory boy and a post generation hook.

-Viewflow views are difficult to test in isolation because each view is requires that all tasks previous to it have been complete.
-The official repository examples as of Mar 2020.
+Viewflow views are difficult to test in isolation because each view requires that all previous tasks are complete.

 In the official repository https://github.com/viewflow/cookbook/blob/master/helloworld/demo/tests.py. views are tested as part of the flow.